Deformable-Object-Tracking-HTWG/Report/02_methodology.md

 ## Adaption and implementation

-As a result of the SpatialTracker providing the best tracking performance (as it can be seen in the videos in the GitHub), we only focus on the SpatialTracker in follow-up work.
+As a result of the SpatialTracker providing the best tracking performance (as it can be seen in the videos in the GitHub) and also provides 3D data as output, we only focus on the SpatialTracker in follow-up work.
 The other models can considered in future research.
 This section gives an overview of the adaption we made to the already provided code base: [Github SpatialTracker](https://github.com/henry123-boy/SpaTracker).

 ### Sliding window approach (online version)